At least 8 children among 22 hit by gunfire at end of Chiefs' Super Bowl parade; 1 person killed

 Lisa Augustine, spokesperson for Children’s Mercy Kansas City, said the hospital was treating 12 patients from the rally, including 11 children, some of whom suffered gunshot wounds.

-St. Luke’s Hospital of Kansas City received one gunshot patient in critical condition and three walk-in patients with injuries that were not life- threatening, spokesperson Laurel Gifford said.
+St. Luke’s Hospital of Kansas City received one gunshot patient in critical condition and three walk-ins with injuries that were not life-threatening, spokesperson Laurel Gifford said.

 “When you have this many casualties, it’s going to get spread out among a lot of hospitals so that you don’t overwhelm any single ER,” she said.

-President Joe Biden has been briefed on the shooting in Kansas City and will continue to receive updates, a White House spokesperson said.
-White House officials have been in touch with state and local leaders, and federal law enforcement is on the scene supporting local law enforcement.
+President Joe Biden was briefed on the shooting and will continue to receive updates, a White House spokesperson said.
+White House officials were in touch with state and local leaders, and federal law enforcement was on the scene supporting their local counterparts.

 Areas that had been filled with crowds were empty after the shooting, with police and firefighters standing and talking behind an area restricted by yellow tape.

-Throngs had lined the route, with fans climbing trees and street poles, or standing on rooftops for a better view.
-Players rolled through the crowd on double-decker buses, DJs and drummers heralding their arrival.
-Owner Clark Hunt was on one of those buses, holding the Lombardi Trophy.
+Throngs had lined the route earlier, with fans climbing trees and street poles or standing on rooftops for a better view.
+Players rolled through the crowd on double-decker buses, as DJs and drummers heralded their arrival.
+Owner Clark Hunt was on one of the buses, holding the Lombardi Trophy.

 The city and the team each chipped in around $1 million for the event commemorating Travis Kelce, Mahomes and the Chiefs becoming the first team since Tom Brady and the New England Patriots two decades ago to defend their title.

-After decades without a championship, the city is gaining experience with victory parades.
-Five seasons ago, the Chiefs defeated the 49ers for the team’s first Super Bowl championship in 50 years.
+After decades without a championship, the city has gained experience with victory parades.
+Five seasons ago the Chiefs defeated the 49ers for the team’s first Super Bowl championship in 50 years.
 That followed the Kansas City Royals winning the World Series in 2015, the city’s first baseball championship in 30 years.
-That year, fans abandoned their cars on the side of the highway so they could walk to the celebration.

 Associated Press writers Scott McFetridge in Des Moines, Iowa; Jim Salter in St. Louis; Josh Funk in Omaha, Nebraska; Summer Ballentine in Columbia, Missouri; and John Hanna in Topeka, Kansas, contributed to this report.